Author: Simeon Ganzallo

 Simeon Ganzallo

-Simeon Ganzallo is a versatile writer with five years experience contributing to established publications across entertainment, celebrity, lifestyle and crypto.
+Simeon Ganzallo is a versatile writer with five years experience contributing to established publications across entertainment, celebrity and lifestyle.
 In his free time, he enjoys listening to music and reading.

 The world of expat investing, structuring and passing down assets to loved ones isn’t a simple issue.
 It involves multiple jurisdictions and complexities that few people consider.
 That is where the likes of Adam Fayed’s entities come in.
 Early Life Born and raised in Scotland, Fayed left the UK soon after earning his finance degree.
 Over the next decade he lived in China, Japan and Singapore, working in regional wealth-management teams.
 That on-the-ground exposure gave him a keen sense of how expats struggle: setting up bank accounts, understanding local retirement schemes and navigating double-taxation agreements.
 Founding his business Joining the…